Garmin GPSMAP 67i Review & InReach Device Comparison

 • Still a bit clunky (like Explorer+)

-One experience that highlighted a potential opportunity in the 67i’s functionality occurred during a trip in the Sierra at 10,000 feet this past Labor Day weekend.
-I woke up to the smell of smoke, and the sound of helicopters flying overhead, all signs pointing to a nearby wildfire.
+One experience that highlighted a potential opportunity in the 67i’s functionality occurred during a trip in the Sierra at 10,000 feet this past Labor Day weekend (August 2024).
+I woke up to the smell of smoke and the sound of helicopters flying overhead, all signs pointing to a nearby wildfire.
 However, figuring out exactly where the fire was or how to assess the situation was pretty difficult.

 I had to text people back home, asking them to research the wildfire’s location and send me updates, but they couldn’t find anything!
-I wish there were a feature, or app, that would allow users to receive on-demand alerts about wildfires or other emergencies, similar to how we can receive weather updates.
+I wish there were a feature, or app, that would allow users to receive on-demand satellite alerts about wildfires or other emergencies, similar to how we can receive satellite weather updates.
+Watch Duty is only accessible with cell service as far as I know.
 Having that kind of safety feature for situations like this would be reassuring, as it’s about staying connected and informed about the dangers nearby.
-If this already exists, please comment below as I need to get that widget!

 Comparing InReach Satellite Devices